§ 23-4-3. Functions.

 (iv) [Deleted by P.L.
 2021, ch.
 21, § 1 and P.L.
 2021, ch.
 22, § 1.]

 (v) The multidisciplinary team, or Rhode Island department of health state employees appointed by the director of the department of health, shall, as relatives of the deceased are willing, be empowered to gather information from such consenting relatives regarding the circumstances of the decedent’s death.
 The information gathered shall remain confidential and publicly released as aggregate de-identified information.
 The information gathered will be utilized to help identify specific prevention and intervention strategies to prevent further deaths.
-The information gathered shall not be subject to subpoena, discovery, or introduction into evidence in any civil or criminal proceeding, and shall not be subject to disclosure beyond the team members except to authorized employees of the department of health as necessary to perform its official duties pursuant to this subsection (11), and except as aggregate de-identified information; and
+The information gathered shall not be subject to subpoena, discovery, or introduction into evidence in any civil or criminal proceeding, and shall not be subject to disclosure beyond the team members except to authorized employees of the department of health as necessary to perform its official duties pursuant to this subsection (11), and except as aggregate de-identified information;

 (12)(i) For a multidisciplinary maternal mortality review committee for review of maternal deaths of women that occur during pregnancy, delivery, or within one year of the end of pregnancy with the goal of reducing the prevalence of such deaths by examining emerging trends in such deaths, identifying potential demographic, geographic, and structural points for prevention, and other factors.
 This committee has the authority to request and receive data from vital records, healthcare providers, healthcare facilities, pharmacy records, and any other agencies or officials having information that is necessary for the committee to carry out its duties under this section.
 The multidisciplinary maternal mortality review committee shall include, but not be limited to, as determined by the director of the department of health, representation from state agencies; an obstetric provider from each hospital that delivers obstetrical care; a neonatal specialist; individuals or organizations that represent the populations that are most affected by pregnancy-related deaths or pregnancy-associated deaths and lack of access to maternal healthcare services; a perinatal pathologist; and a maternal fetal medicine specialist.
-This committee shall develop recommendations for the prevention of maternal deaths and disseminate findings and recommendations to policy makers, healthcare providers, healthcare facilities, and the general public.
+This committee shall develop recommendations for the prevention of maternal deaths and disseminate findings and recommendations to policy makers, healthcare providers, healthcare facilities, and the general public;

-(ii) The work product of the maternal mortality review committee shall be confidential and protected under all applicable laws, including the federal Health Insurance Portability and Accountability Act of 1996 and the Rhode Island confidentiality of health care information act (chapter 37.3 of title 5) and shall be exempt from the provisions of chapter 2 of title 38 and shall be deemed privileged pursuant to § 23-17.21-8.
+(ii) The work product of the maternal mortality review committee shall be confidential and protected under all applicable laws, including the federal Health Insurance Portability and Accountability Act of 1996 and the Rhode Island confidentiality of health care information act (chapter 37.3 of title 5) and shall be exempt from the provisions of chapter 2 of title 38 and shall be deemed privileged pursuant to § 23-17.21-8; and

 History of Section.